determined-ai/determined/docs/training/setup-guide/custom-env.rst

 =============

-While the official images contain all the dependencies needed for basic deep learning workloads, many workloads have extra dependencies.
-If those extra dependencies are quick to install, you may want to consider using a :ref:`startup hook <startup-hooks>`.
-For situations where installing dependencies via ``startup-hook.sh`` would take too long, we suggest building your own Docker image and publishing to a Docker registry like `Docker Hub <https://hub.docker.com/>`__.
+While the official images contain all the dependencies needed for basic deep learning workloads, many workloads have additional dependencies.
+If the extra dependencies are quick to install, you might consider using a :ref:`startup hook <startup-hooks>`.
+Where installing dependencies using ``startup-hook.sh`` takes too long, it is recommended that you build your own Docker image and publish to a Docker registry, such as `Docker Hub <https://hub.docker.com/>`__.

 .. warning::

-   It is important to not install the TensorFlow, PyTorch, Horovod, or Apex packages as doing so will conflict with the base packages that are installed into Determined's official environments.
+   Do NOT install TensorFlow, PyTorch, Horovod, or Apex packages, which conflict with Determined-installed packages.

-We recommend that custom images use one of the official Determined images as a base image (using the ``FROM`` instruction).
-Here is an example of a Dockerfile that installs custom ``conda``-, ``pip``- and ``apt``-based dependencies.
+It is recommended that custom images use one of the official Determined images as a base image, using the ``FROM`` instruction.

+Example Dockerfile that installs custom ``conda``-, ``pip``-, and ``apt``-based dependencies:

 .. code:: bash

    # Determined Image
-   FROM determinedai/environments:cuda-11.3-pytorch-1.10-lightning-1.5-tf-2.8-gpu-0.17.12
+   FROM determinedai/environments:cuda-11.3-pytorch-1.10-lightning-1.5-tf-2.8-gpu-0.17.15

    # Custom Configuration
    RUN apt-get update && \